SHPEUCF/apptutorial/_pages/assignments/Part1.md

 This and the following "blocks" have a similar style, so we can take this into our advantage and reduce the amount of code that we write.

-The rest of the screen, because it doesn't have any functionality *yet* (~~even in the most updated version~~ **it has been included in version 1.1**, which was released January 22, 2020), is simpler to code up since we only have to worry about styling for the most part.
+The rest of the screen, because it doesn't have any functionality *yet* (~~even in the most updated version~~ **it has been included in version 1.1**, which was released January 22, 2020), is simpler to code up since we only have to worry about styling, for the most part.

 ## Exercise 6
 **TLDR;** Finishing the rest of the screen.
 {: .notice}

 1. Add styling for **Committees** to make it have rounded corners, centered, and bold.
 Take into account the styles for its `View` vs `Text`.
-* backgroundColor: '#21252b'
+* backgroundColor: "#21252b"
 * borderRadius: 10
-* padding: '3%'
+* padding: "3%"
-* margin: '3%'
+* margin: "3%"

     Generally, style for specific stuff, such as fontSize, color, and centering lies on the inner tags of the `View`.
 The background styling, such as backgroundColor, vertical spacing, and direction (making stuff in columns) lies on the `View` itself that wraps the specific content.
     {: .notice--info}